Upper bounds for constant slope $p$-adic families of modular forms: Relationship with -invariants

 \begin{theorem} If $f \in S_k(\Gamma)$ is a $p$-new eigenform, then

 \end{theorem} \begin{proof} This is immediate from Theorem \ref{theorem:L-invariant-in-text} and Lemma \ref{lemma:L-invariant}. \end{proof}

 \begin{example} Let $p = 5$, $N=1$, and $k=10$.
 In $S_{10}(\Gamma_0(5))$ there are three newforms $f_0,f_1,f_2$.
-Robert Pollack has computer programs that computes $\mathscr L$-invariants.\footnote{We do not explain Pollack's method here.
+Robert Pollack has computer programs that compute $\mathscr L$-invariants.\footnote{We do not explain Pollack's method here.
 It is generally based on combining the Mazur--Tate--Teitelbaum conjecture with calculations of $p$-adic $L$-functions.
-The reader may also be interested in more recent work of Gr\"af (\cite{Graef-Linvariant}).} Up to labeling, they satisfy $v_5(\mathscr L_{f_0}) = 2$ and $v_5(\mathscr L_{f_1}) = v_5(\mathscr L_{f_2}) = -2$.
+The reader may also be interested in the recent works \cite{Graef-Linvariant, ABGT-Linvariants}.} Up to labeling, they satisfy $v_5(\mathscr L_{f_0}) = 2$ and $v_5(\mathscr L_{f_1}) = v_5(\mathscr L_{f_2}) = -2$.
 So, Theorem \ref{theorem:L-invariant-normalization} gives no information for $f_0$, but for $f = f_1$ or $f = f_2$ we learn that a constant slope family passing through $f$ must be restricted at least to weights $k' \congruent 10 \bmod 4 \cdot 5^2$.
 See Section \ref{section:gouvea-mazur-comparison} for further discussions of this data. \end{example}